Purse/tracking-bookmarklet/README.md

-# Amazon Tracking Number Bookmarklet
-A simple bookmarklet for grabbing tracking numbers from amazon tracking pages.

 This was developed due to changes with how Amazon presents tracking information.
 See https://support.purse.io/en/article/how-to-get-the-tracking-number-of-an-order-10oyrvo for more info.

 ## How to